drmohammadatieh/Regular_Expressions_Quick_Guide/README.md

 ---

-<p align="left">This an exercise for regular expressions.
+<p align="left">This an quick guide to regular expressions in Python.
 </p>

 ## 📝 Table of Contents